nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_10_RedisSentinel.md

 3. **Quorum-Based Decision Making:**
    - Sentinel instances use a quorum-based approach for decision making.
 A quorum is a majority of Sentinel nodes.
+      - In Redis Sentinel, In quorum-based decision-making process majority of Sentinel nodes must agree on the need for a failover before it is executed, providing a reliable mechanism for ensuring the health and stability of the Redis deployment.
    - Before taking significant actions, such as initiating a failover, Sentinels need to reach a quorum agreement to ensure a reliable decision.

 4. **Event Detection:**